 Those who work in public safety, medical and health fields — and, increasingly, the cultural sector — often experience direct or vicarious traumas and stressors on the job that are unlike those seen in most other occupations.
 It’s not surprising, therefore, that recent research has shown that these workers are at higher risk of mental health injuries.
 It is this reality that led to the formation of First Responder Health, an organization that provides specialized trauma training for those who work in professions within and beyond public safety.

-I am a core member of the First Responder Health training team.
+I was a core member of the First Responder Health training team.
 This presentation is one of the primary educational modules for the training program.

 Trauma is an experience that exceeds our ability to manage stress.
 In clinical terms, trauma breaks containment: we lose our self-regulation, we are drawn into instinctive coping, and we are usually unaware of what’s happening.
 This is how trauma can happen invisibly and can go unseen.
 It is unusual for a person to notice that they are being traumatized while it’s happening.
 Consequently, one of the defining features of trauma involves the bypassing of (most of) our cognition: we just act — and we don’t notice.